orbeon/orbeon-forms-doc/xforms/xbl/extensions.md

 That `xf:group` element will ony be included if the bound node contains an attribute named `prefix`.
 Otherwise the entire subtree will be omitted.

+This also checks properties such as `oxf.xforms.xbl.fr.currency.prefix` and if the value of the property is found and not empty, it is as if the attribute was present on the bound node.